 Catacombs of Kom el Shoqafa - An underground archaeological site, considered one of the Seven Wonders of the Middle Ages and are the largest known Roman burial site in Egypt.
-They consist of three tiers of tombs and chambers cut 35m into the bedrock, with otherworldly wall art creating a sense of mystery and grandeur.
-Multiple families were buried here, along with one hall dedicated to the horses of the Emperor Caracalla.
+They consist of three tiers of tombs and chambers cut 35m into the bedrock.

 Qaitbay Citadel - A 15th century defensive fortress, located at the entrance of the eastern harbour and built upon the ruins of the famous Lighthouse of Alexandria.
-It was built by the Mamluk sultans for the purpose of defending Alexandria from the advances of the Ottoman Empire.
-Though damaged by British bombardment in 1882, it has since been restored to its former glory.
+It was built by the Mamluk sultans for the purpose of defending Alexandria from the advances of the Ottoman Empire